 Start with a few spoonfuls of pasta water for creamy sauces like peanut sauce, or about 1/2 cup for thicker sauces like pesto.
 Add more or less as needed and toss it all together!

-Here are some of my favorite full pasta dish combination ideas for flavorful, easy dinners.
+Here are some of my favorite healthy pasta dinner ideas for flavorful, easy meals.

 Whole Wheat Spaghetti + Rotisserie Chicken + Peppers, Broccoli & Mushrooms + Creamy Peanut Sauce

-I hope you enjoyed these ideas for mix & match pasta recipes!
+I hope you enjoyed these healthy pasta dinner ideas!
 Let me know which ones end up being your faves.

 Looking for more easy pasta recipes?
 Here are a few more to try: